-The City's annual rates income represents 45% of Income from Continuing Operations (as reflected in the schedules in section 7 of this plan.
-CBD business rates represent approximately 23%, other business rates 11% and residential rates 11%, of total income from continuing operations.
-The City's property distribution is not conducive to achieving an equitable unimproved land value based tax, with 76% of residents on minimum rates, reflecting Sydney's high density living.
-However, minimum rates do not produce a rate levy that reflects an individual owner's capacity to contribute to the cot of Local Government operations.
+The City's annual rates income represents 44% of Income from Continuing Operations (as reflected in the schedules in section 7 of this plan).
+CBD business rates represent approximately 23%, other business rates 11% and residential rates 10%, of total income from continuing operations.
+The City's property distribution is not conducive to achieving an equitable unimproved land value based tax, with 75% of residents on minimum rates, reflecting Sydney's high density living.
+However, minimum rates do not produce a rate levy that reflects an individual owner's capacity to contribute to the cost of Local Government operations, nor their likely consumption of Council services.
 The State Government constrains the growth of annual rate income for all councils by setting a general maximum rates increase.
 This 'rate cap' is recommended by The Independent Pricing and Regulatory Tribunal (IPART), based upon the price movement of local government expenses in the market and assuming a productivity improvement (efficiency) factor.

 Council's general rates base can also grow when new properties are developed within the area that require additional local government services, where the sum of the rates paid by strata owners exceed the original rate value or where crown lands (normally rate-exempt) are being leased for private purposes.
-The completion of major urban redevelopments within Sydney has generated additional income during recent years which is expected to continue.
+The completion of major urban redevelopments within Sydney has generated additional income during recent years, although significantly less than required to fund the increase in services demand by new residents, as the properties were previously rated as businesses.